League Cup fourth round: How to watch, start times, odds, predictions

 Three lower league remain and will be playing their fourth League Cup matches of the month compared to the PL’s three outings.
 Those who win this week will have a lot longer to wait for the quarterfinals, which won’t be held until December.

-League Cup fourth round kickoff times and odds (full odds provided by our partner, PointsBet)
+League Cup fourth round results, kickoff times, and odds (full odds provided by our partner, PointsBet)

 Brentford (+135) v Fulham (+185) | Draw (+225)— 12:30 pm ET Thursday